parkwilliamy/RISC-VI/README.md

-# DeltaRV
+# RV100

-- DeltaRV is 32-bit processor based on the RISC-V architecture
+- RV100 is 32-bit processor based on the RISC-V architecture
-- The goal is to implement DeltaRV on the Xilinx Artix-7 FPGA
+- The goal is to implement RV100 on the Xilinx Artix-7 FPGA
 - Optimizing performance through pipelining, hazard detection, and branch prediction

 # Verification Outline